-Knowing just what to cook in a combi steam oven is something lots of new users struggle with.
-The settings available when you turn the oven on are unfamiliar; it can be hard to know just what to do with those mysterious steam or humidity functions which didn’t appear on your old oven.
-Rest assured if that’s where you’re at, it doesn’t take long to gain confidence once you start cooking and learn about the capabilities of your appliance.
+Knowing just what to cook in a combi oven is something lots of new users struggle with.
+The settings are unfamiliar; it can be hard to know what to do with those mysterious steam or humidity functions which didn’t appear on your old oven.
+Rest assured if that’s where you’re at.
+It doesn’t take long to gain confidence and learn the capabilities of your appliance.

 Or maybe you’ve had your steam oven for years?

-If you’ve been using a steam oven for a long time, you’ll know that even experienced steam oven cooks get into a bit of a rut after a while.
+If you’ve been using a steam oven for a long time, you’ll know that even experienced steam oven cooks get into a rut.
 This post is for you too.
-Think of it as a list of dishes to get you inspired and excited again if you’re just making the same few recipes over and over, or if you’ve given up on your oven thinking it’s all too hard.
+Think of it as a list of dishes to get you inspired and excited again.
+It’s especially helpful if you’re just making the same few recipes over and over, or if you’ve given up on your oven because it’s all too hard.

 Here we go.